skyaxe97/tp/docs/DeveloperGuide.md

 ## Appendix C: Effort

-On average, the development team met up twice a week to merge finished work, bug test, and do minor bug fixes before continuing to discuss design moving forward, new features to be implemented and handing out new issues.
+On average, the development team met up twice a week to merge finished work, bug test, and do minor bug fixes.
+Afterwards, the group would continue on to discuss the design moving forward, new features to be implemented and handing out new issues.

 Overall, the average individual effort was higher than that of the individual project.
-This is because we underestimated the difficulty of working in a team, and the amount of time needed to create the User Guide and Developer Guide.
+This is because we underestimated the difficulty of working in a team, and the amount of time needed for the increased amount of testing and documentation to be done.